 Television documentaries look at a topic in depthfor example, how someone has been affected by bullying.

 Digital news hubs

 Increasingly, many New Zealanders get their news online.
 Most major news outlets have online sites carrying the latest news and stories from across their outlets.
+In addition some magazines are now only published digitally.

 For example: